 43. Voting

 (1) On any question arising at a general meeting of the association a member has one vote only.
+If the member is a Group Body, then its Nominated Representative shall have that Group Body's vote.

 (2) In the case of an equality of votes on a question at a general meeting, the chairperson of the meeting is entitled to exercise a second or casting vote.